Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 1 1/2 cups water

 1. Place both ingredients in a deep bowl and knead by hand or place in a stand mixer and process until it comes together like pizza dough.
 Chapati flour is a stone-milled whole wheat flour found in Indian grocers.
-If you don't have access to it, use soft white whole wheat flour or blend 2 parts whole wheat flour with 1 part all purpose flour.
+If you don't have access to it, use soft white whole wheat flour (sold in most grocers for baking) or blend 2 parts whole wheat flour with 1 part all purpose flour.
 The variety of wheat used to make chapati flour is different than the darker, slightly more bitter whole wheat flour found in mainstream grocers.
 Why the flour does matter and why if you want light, delicious dough you want to combine traditional American whole wheat flour with all purpose.
-Know to also tweak the amount of water.
+Know to also tweak the amount of water as you mix.
 If the dough seems dry, add a touch more.
 If you add too much balance with a bit more dry flour.
+The key is that it should look like pizza dough.

-2. Place the dough in a bowl and cover with a damp cloth for about 15 minutes.
+2. Place the dough ball in a bowl and cover with a damp cloth for about 15 minutes.
 This will soften it a bit while you make the filling.
-I have had great results by placing the dough in a glass bowl - it stays much softer.
+I have had great results by using a glass bowl - it seems to stay much softer.
+You can put this in the fridge to pull out when you are ready to use it.
+Just be sure to bring it to room temperature.

-Note: Some recipes call for adding 1 teaspoons of salt and 1 tablespoon of ghee.
+Note: Some recipes call for adding 1 teaspoon of salt and 1 tablespoon of ghee.
 I never do, but instead add a little extra salt and spice to the filling.
 Feel free to experiment.
-The ghee is to keep the dough soft, but I never felt the need.
+The ghee is to keep the dough soft, but I never felt the need nor did my family ever do this.
+Again, you can give it a try if you like.

 Spiced Aloo Filling